strues/boldr/README.md

 That said, I'm confident the majority of large breaking changes is behind us.

 **Step 1**
-First you must somehow get the files to your machine.
+First get the files to your machine.

 **Using git:**